-Additionally, sector ETFs offer convenient ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Investor-friendly, sector ETFs provide many options to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Energy - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 12, placing it in bottom 25%.
+It is currently ranked 1, placing it in top 6%.

 The fund is sponsored by Fidelity.
-It has amassed assets over $409.28 M, making it one of the larger ETFs attempting to match the performance of the Energy - Broad segment of the equity market.
+It has amassed assets over $458.82 million, making it one of the larger ETFs attempting to match the performance of the Energy - Broad segment of the equity market.
 FENY seeks to match the performance of the MSCI USA IMI Energy Index before fees and expenses.